zakariaelas/gemochat/README.md

 npm run seed
 ```

-This will create users from the users.json file located in `./backend/db/seeds/users.json`, jobs from the jobs.json file located in `./backend/db/seeds/jobs.json`, and a dummy interview.
-The interview is hardcoded and mapped to the "Playground job", it also uses **Akram Saouri's** application for the playground job by default.
+This will create users from the `users.json` file located in `./backend/db/seeds/users.json`, jobs from the `jobs.json` file located in `./backend/db/seeds/jobs.json`, and a dummy interview.
+The interview is hardcoded and mapped to the "Playground job", it also uses **Akram Saouri's** application for the playground job.
 The idea is to provide a quick interview for testing.
 Feel free to delete it and add a custom one through the app's interface.

 `users.json` and `jobs.json` come with a default user and job.